EmmaRSims/StompR/README.md

     ggbiplot (>= 0.55)
 ````
 **Note:** This package also relies on the core `stats` package
+          `ggbiplot` can be installed using devtools as it is not in the CRAN repository

 ### Installing from Devtools
 One of the easiest ways to install packages from GitHub is through another package, `devtools`.